peterwaksman/Narwhal/README.md

 ![ScreenShot](https://github.com/peterwaksman/Narwhal/blob/master/NarwhalInPython.png)
 Narwhal is a class library for Natural Language Processing.
 It uses client defined key words and key narratives to initialize text aware classes, applying methods of geometry rather than statistics.
-Narwhal classes can read text from a narrow world and perform sentiment analysis or simple data extraction.
+Narwhal classes can read text from a narrow world and perform sentiment analysis or plain text-to-data-structure conversion.

 A narrow world is a collection of related topics with many short text examples and a underlying information model.
 For example TripAdvisor hotel reviews are a narrow world with roughly 30 common topics such as noise, wifi, service, nearby attractions, food, transportation, etc; and the information model is the hotel and its attributes.
 To read text from a narrow world, a client can focus on domain specific knowledge, while Narwhal does the text processing.
 For example, use Narhwal to build specialized chatbots rather than all purpose ones.